Table of Contents

 Once issues are identified and prioritized, the person responsible for approving and fixing the problem needs to conduct a further root cause analysis.
 This process involves asking questions, such as where each individual problem stems from.
 What is the real cause of the problem?
 There must be an internal discussion about who is best placed to conduct this analysis and whether this person is from the Data or Business team.

 Generally, self-service tools for all the data quality team members are very helpful in this process.
-These tools are Lineage and Impact Analysis, Querying tool, and Collaboration tools.
-Once the root cause is identified, the analyst must report the root cause in the central issue tracking system and should alert all the stakeholders associated with the data assets or data objects.
+These tools are Lineage and Impact Analysis, Querying tool and Collaboration tools.
+Once the root cause is identified, analyst must report the root cause in the central issue tracking system and should alert all the stakeholders associated with the data assets or data objects.

 Related: Data Literacy: What it is and How it Benefits Your Business